mjfrigaard/sharing-your-work/manuscript/05chapter.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Git is telling us we have quite a few new files in our project (which we expected), but that to git to pay attention to them, we need to `add` them.
+Git is telling us we have quite a few new files in our project (which we expected), but that to Git to pay attention to them, we need to `add` them.
 We can do this in the **Git** pane RStudio provides (it's by the **Environment** pane).

 ![](images/05-unknown-files.png)